 If you have been married for 10 years or more, are 62 or older, and your Social Security benefits are less than those of your former spouse, you can elect to receive half of your former spouse’s Social Security benefits.
 This does not affect your former spouse’s benefits, and it does not matter if your former spouse has remarried.
 The amount of Social Security a person receives will affect other financial decisions, such as alimony, so it is important to closely examine your options.

 As one ages the need for health insurance increases, making a loss of health insurance due to divorce an important consideration.
 After a couple is divorced they can no longer remain on a family health insurance plan.
 If you are covered by your spouse’s health insurance, you will need to look at alternative plans and the costs associated with them, and have this expense accounted for in your divorce settlement.
 If you are not eligible for an employer-sponsored health insurance plan of your own, COBRA and Medicare may be available options.

 After a divorce you will want to update your estate planning documents (wills, trusts, etc.) and if necessary, update the beneficiaries of your life insurance policies.

 Divorce at any stage of life is a serious legal process that requires the advice and counsel of an experienced attorney.
-Call Peter Van Aulen at (201) 845-7400 for a free consultation.
+Call Peter Van Aulen at (201) 845-7400 for a free 30 minute in office consultation.